German shepherds are a very popular breed, and it’s easy to understand their appeal.

 LID grain-inclusive dog food made with real lamb and brown rice, with lamb as the single animal protein source.

-Limited ingredient diets are ideal for dog’s that suffer from food allergies, and they may also be a good proactive strategy for avoiding them entirely, for breeds that frequently suffer from food allergies.
+Limited ingredient diets are ideal for dog’s that suffer from food allergies, and they may also be a good proactive strategy for avoiding them entirely, for breeds that frequently suffer from food allergies, such as German shepherds.

 - Made without unnecessary ingredients like artificial flavors, colors or preservatives